 Secured loans are backed by some form of collateral.
 For example, if you take out a mortgage to buy a new house, the house serves as collateral.
 Car loans work the same way.
 The automobile for which you obtain a loan becomes the collateral to secure the debt.
 When a borrower defaults on a secured loan, the lender can seize the collateral to cover the outstanding debt, which is why secured loans pose lower risks for banks and credit unions.

-Pros and cons of a CD loan
+What are the pros and cons of a CD loan?

 CD-secured loans might be a good idea for some, but they aren’t right for everyone.
 Here are some of their biggest benefits and drawbacks.